neo451/feed.nvim/README.md

 - run `:checkhealth feed` to see your installation status
 - read tutorial below or read `:h feed.txt`
-- to troubleshoot, copy [minimal.lua](./minimal.lua) like `nvim --clean -u minimal.lua`, this voids config/plugin conflicts
+- to troubleshoot, copy [minimal.lua](./minimal.lua) like `nvim --clean -u minimal.lua`, this avoids config/plugin conflicts

 <!-- panvimdoc-ignore-end -->